BWTSE/Scenarios/shapes/instructions.md

 3 in the base and 3 leading to the top from the base (1 from each corner).
 The method should return the sum of the lengths of those 6 edges.

-Any added classes should also have none default implementations of `hashCode`, `equals` and `toString`.

 Feel free to modify the existing codebase in any way you want as long as you maintain existing functionality.

 ## Task checklist